 For the best results, work with skilled professionals who understand proper installation techniques.
 The right materials will create a strong, layered defense for your roof, preparing it for the next step: optimizing drainage.

-Good roof drainage works hand-in-hand with strong materials to protect your home.
+Good roof drainage works hand-in-hand with strong materials (Section 4) to protect your home.
 It's one of the most important defenses against storm damage.

 Keep your gutters in top shape by cleaning them four times a year.
 Focus on clearing debris and ensuring water flows freely through the downspouts.
 Plan major cleanings in early spring and late fall to prepare for seasonal storms.
 Key tasks include: